New bijective proofs pertaining to alternating sign matrices: Compatibility

 In the first type of application we make a statistic referring to a sijection and vice versa in the second type of application.
-Either way, we have to obtain a pair of a seemingly natural statistic and a seemingly natural sijection compatible with the statistic to state that they are truly natural.
+Either way, we have to obtain a pair of a natural looking statistic and a natural sijection compatible with the statistic to state that they are truly natural in the sense explained above.